jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (6) After considering the report and recommendations made under subsection (4), the Minister shall— (a) notify every person who made a submission of the recommendations and of the Minister's decision on the recommendations; and
   (b) publicly notify the draft minerals programme incorporating any changes made under subsection (5).
-(7) Notwithstanding the provisions of the Official Information Act 1982, where a request is made by any person for disclosure of information contained in a submission, the Department or Minister to whom the request was made may refuse to make the information available where the Department or Minister is satisfied that such refusal is necessary to avoid serious offence to tikanga Maori or to avoid the disclosure of the location of waahi tapu and, in the circumstances of the particular case, the importance of avoiding such offence or disclosure outweighs the public interest in making that information available.
+(7) Notwithstanding the provisions of the Official Information Act 1982, where a request is made by any person for disclosure of information contained in a submission, the department or Minister to whom the request was made may refuse to make the information available where the department or Minister is satisfied that such refusal is necessary to avoid serious offence to tikanga Maori or to avoid the disclosure of the location of waahi tapu and, in the circumstances of the particular case, the importance of avoiding such offence or disclosure outweighs the public interest in making that information available.

 ### 18 Governor-General may issue minerals programme
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister, issue a minerals programme or make a change to a minerals programme.